 Use WQL Query to Create Dynamic User Group Collection

 Let’s try to use the above-mentioned WQL query to make a dynamic user group collection.
 More details about the process of creating a dynamic collection are explained here.

-- Navigate to SCCM console – Assets and Compliance – User Collections
+- Navigate to the SCCM console – Assets and Compliance – User Collections

-- Right-click and select “Create User Collection” from User Collections node
+- Right-click and select “Create User Collection” from the User Collections node

 - On the General page provide a Name and a Comment.
 Then, in Limiting collection, choose to Browse to select a limiting collection.
 The collection will only contain members from the limiting collection.